wlmiller/wlmiller.github.io/_posts/2015-11-16-python-to-go.md

 Go is also a small language.
 There are a small number of keywords, and most functionality is brought in from compact, self-contained modules.
 It's much like Python in this regard, but to me it feels even smaller.
-The similarity to C and the small size mean that it was a very simple language to pick up - going from a blank editor screen to a working replication program took a day or so.
+The similarity to C and the small size mean that it was a very simple language to pick up - going from a blank editor screen to a working replication program took a few hours.

 There's a general perception that statically-typed languages such as Go tend to be more verbose -- so the tradeoff for benefits like speed and type safety is more lines of code.
 However, I was surprised to discover, after completing the conversion of the above code from Python to Go, that the two were essentially identical in length.

-<h2>Conclusions</h2>

-We were able to accomplish what we set out to do using Go.
+For the most part, the type system stays out of the way - it's there to help prevent runtime bugs, but Go has a robust type inference system which means that you often don't have to spend much time thinking about it.

+## Conclusion

+I found Go an enjoyable language to write in, and I think it's a great option for relatively simple tasks that benefit from substantial concurrency.
+That said, there are some important warts that have to be considered, mainly around the type system.